duang3457/Custom_gdwg/README.md

 It's imperative that we are able to track your progress when marking.

-For assignment 1, there are some requirements for us to track your ongoing progress:
+For assignment 3, there are some requirements for us to track your ongoing progress:

 1. You must make commits on at least 3 unique days prior to due date.
 2. All of your commits to master must successfully compile (according to the pipeline).
 You are given 3 exceptions.
 3. Your commits must be meaningful in description (e.g. "Continued work on loop speed")
 4. Each commit include no more than 50 lines additions of code (this may differ in future assignments).
 You are given no exceptions.

-Failure to adhere to these guidelines in their entirety may result in a mimumum 20% penalty.
+Failure to adhere to these guidelines in their entirety may result in a minimum 20% penalty.
 Any moderate or significant failure may result in a 0 grade.

 Please note: If you choose to work on separate branches before merging into master, you must squash your commits when merging back in.
 This means that you can make many commits on other branches fine, it's just whatever comes back to master needs to be a single commit that compiles with no more than 50 line additions.